Links for Palaeobotanists

 What Scientific Names of Plants Mean.

 Die Globale Taxonomie Initiative GTI, Nationale Kontaktstelle Deutschland (part of the Convention on Biological Diversity, CBD, hosted by Staatliches Museum für Naturkunde Stuttgart).
 The objectives of the GTI are the provision of sufficient taxonomic capacities to fullfill the aims of the CBD, i.e. the protection and sustainable use of the components of biodiversity.
-Go to: Identification helps and keys for Animals, Plants and Fungi from all regions.
+See especially: Why does the world need taxonomy?

 !
 Chuck Griffith: A Dictionary of Botanical Epithets.